Author

 When thinking about an incentive plan for an Estimator, it’s helpful to think about the actions and end results we are trying to achieve and reinforce.
 As a business owner or Estimating department manager, the key desired results we want from an Estimator at both the GC and Subcontractor level are the same:

 What if there are gaps in pricing?
 Or guesses?
 Or undervalued materials?
 Or insufficient labor hours in the estimate?
-Any of these could result in a low number which ultimately wins the project, but doesn’t have sufficient funds to actually cover the cost of the work to be performed, resulting in no profit, or worse – a negative job that loses money.
+Any of these could result in a low number which ultimately wins the project but doesn’t have sufficient funds to actually cover the cost of the work to be performed, resulting in no profit, or worse – a negative job that loses money.

-Accuracy and completeness are the name of the game in estimating.
+Accuracy and completeness are the names of the game in estimating.
 Once you know the real numbers, then you are in a position to negotiate with a client to win a project.
 You will know if (and how much) you can cut your number in order to close a deal, without significantly impacting or sacrificing your profitability.
 Failing to know your real costs is a recipe for disaster.

 So, what if we could design an incentive plan for Estimators that drives these key results we are trying to generate?